 Feeling the Water

 Sometimes, it is obvious when your water breaks.
 You will feel a gush of fluid soaking through your clothing.
 You can’t mistake this for anything else.
-Other times, when water breaks, it is more subtle, and you might mistake it for urine leakage or vaginal discharge.
+Other times, with water breaking in pregnancy, it is more subtle, and you might mistake it for urine leakage or vaginal discharge.

 You may notice a popping sensation when your water breaks, according to the Dr. Spock website.
 Some women think this may be the baby kicking the bladder.
 It is not always obvious that it is your water breaking.
 If your panties are wet, even after several changes of underwear, you should lie down for about 30 minutes, recommends the Dr. Spock website.
 When you get up, if you feel a small gush of water, your water has probably broken.
 Call your doctor immediately.